ToughKnee/FlowUML/Deesign/FlowUMLscenarios.md

         -IF the class has inheritance
          ALL methodCalss AND properties must have contents in their inheritanceList containing the parents of the current class analyzed AND ALSO the grandparents
          The components of the methodCallInstance MUST share their inheritanceList with the MethodInstance they are diretly linked to

+「 Feature 」     ※ Enum Kind of MethodInstance
+        Responsibilities(+|-):
+++Ensures a way we can know the type of each instance depending on the context the MethodInstance was called and -Drawbacks

 「 Scenario 」     ※ EXTENSION::: Receive info to create Instances:Parent method called